id0ttt/id0ttt/README.md

 I've decided to expand my knowledge of this space outside the guidance of my University degree Come along and see what I've got to offer!

-Here is my University GitHub where you can see the work I've done for my Universtiy teams :) https://github.com/AKuswoyo
+Here is my University GitHub where you can see the work I've done for my University teams :) https://github.com/AKuswoyo
 <!--
 **id0ttt/id0ttt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.